iotaledger/documentation/channels/0.1/introduction/core-concepts.md

 To set up subscribers before announcing the channel, authors can choose them in advance and either establish a pre-shared key or request their NTRU keys.

+Authors can then later use these keys to encrypt the session key.

 ## Subscribers

 Subscribers are devices that can do the following: